 Some consider Latgalian one of the most spoken languages of Latvia by about 15% of the population (mainly in Latgale).
 Also, it is the third most popular language in Latvia.
 However, others see it as a distant dialect of the Latvian language (which has acquired more Lithuanian and Polish (and less German) borrowings due to the separate history of Latgale).

 For a long time, it was expected that the Latgalian language would die out in favor of the standard Russian or Latvian language.
-But after the restoration of independence (1990), it became more protected.
+However, after the restoration of independence (1990), it became more protected.
 As a result, almost every Latgalian speaker is fluent in Latvian, and “fans” who create music or write literature in Latgalian do so mainly to preserve their culture and not because they cannot express themselves otherwise.

 Formerly Significant Spoken Languages In Latvia